Margaret of Mar, 31st Countess of Mar

 Margaret Alison of Mar, 31st Countess of Mar (born 19 September 1940), is a Scottish hereditary peer and politician.
 She was a crossbench member of the House of Lords from 1975 to 2020 and was one of 92 hereditary peers elected to remain in the Lords in 1999.
 She is the holder of the original earldom of Mar, the oldest peerage title in the United Kingdom.
-She is the only suo jure countess and was the only female hereditary peer in the House of Lords from 2014 to 2020.
+She is the only extant suo jure countess in the United Kingdom, and was the only female hereditary peer in the House of Lords from 2014 to 2020.
 She is also a farmer and former specialist goats cheesemaker in Great Witley, Worcestershire.

 Early life

-She was born Margaret Alison Lane, the daughter of Millicent Mary Salton and James Clifton Lane, later James of Mar, 30th Earl of Mar, the heir presumptive of Lionel Erskine-Young, 29th Earl of Mar, his first cousin once removed (both were descended from a sister of John Goodeve-Erskine, 27th Earl of Mar).
+She was born Margaret Alison Lane, the daughter of Millicent Mary Salton and James Clifton Lane, later James of Mar, 30th Earl of Mar, the heir of Lionel Erskine-Young, 29th Earl of Mar, his first cousin once removed (both were descended from a sister of John Goodeve-Erskine, 27th Earl of Mar).

 Margaret had two younger siblings: David of Mar, Master of Mar, and Lady Janet of Mar.
 In 1959, her father was officially recognised in the style of Mar, and from that year his three children were also styled of Mar, the name Lane being abandoned.